elicia4/linux_notes/misc/compiling.md

 ```

 In general, source code is unpacked into a directory with the same name as the
 tarball file.
-More generally, it's a good idea to inspect the contents of a
+It's a good idea to inspect the contents of a tarball first,
-tarball first, since *it might not be as well organized and make a mess out of
+since *it might not be well organized and make a mess out of your directory*:
-your directory*:

 ```bash
 tar tzvf tarfile | head